hamidgasmi/training.computerscience.cloud.aws/README.md

 	- How they can scale: adding new instances (scaling out), removing instances (scaling in)
 	- Under which circumstances do we want these instances to scale out/in
 - It uses some Configuration values:
-	- Minimum Size: the minim number of instances to create (1 by default)
+	- Minimum Size: the min # of instances to create (1 by default)
 	- Desired Capacity:
-		- It's the # that the auto scaling group will attempt to aim for
+		- It's the # that the ASG will attempt to aim for
-		- E.g.,
-			- If we have currently 1 EC2 instance and the desired capacity is 2, then
+		- E.g., If we have currently 1 EC2 instance and the desired capacity is 2:
-			- the auto scaling group will attempt to create a new EC2 instance
+			- The ASG will attempt to create a new EC2 instance
-			- to bring the number of running instances to the desired capacity
+			- To bring the # of running instances to the desired capacity
 	- Maximum Capacity:
 		- The maximum # of EC2 instances the group will ever grow to
 		- Even when every instance is completely overloaded, it won't grow beyond the maximum capacity